Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Acknowledgments

 \section{Acknowledgments}

 The authors thank Zach Hamaker, Oliver Pechenik, and Jenna Rajchgot for their previous collaboration with the authors on \cite{HPW} and \cite{KR}, respectively, and for valuable discussions during the writing of the present paper.
-They also thank Anders Buch, Allen Knutson, David Speyer, and Alexander Yong for helpful conversations.
+They also thank Anders Buch, Allen Knutson, David Speyer, Alex Woo, and Alexander Yong for helpful conversations.
 They express their gratitude to Allen Knutson, Ezra Miller, Oliver Pechenik, and Alexander Yong for comments on an earlier version of this manuscript.
 The first author thanks Alain Lascoux for email correspondence concerning \cite{LS96}.
+The authors additionally thank Kuei-Nuan Lin and Yi-Huang Shen as well as a team of two anonymous referees for pointing out errors in earlier versions of what is now Lemma \ref{lem:primaryMult}.
+They thank Daoji Huang and Matt Larson for helpful conversations regarding that lemma and especially Matt for ultimately showing Lemma 0H4J in the Stacks Project to the authors and explaining that \ref{lem:primaryMult} followed from it.
+Finally, the authors thank the anonymous referees for their comments, which greatly improved this manuscript.

-The first author's travel was partially supported an AMS-Simons Travel Grant.
+The first author's travel was partially supported by an AMS-Simons Travel Grant.
 The second author was partially supported by Bill Fulton's Oscar Zariski Distinguished University Professor Chair funds.